-Kavala ferries connect Greece with Aegean Islands, Ikaria, Samos, Lesbos & Cyclades Islands with crossings available to Agios Efstratios, Limnos, Chios & Fournoi (in Aegean Islands), Lavrio & Piraeus (in Greece), Agios Kirikos & Evdilos (in Ikaria), Karlovassi & Vathi (in Samos), Mytilene (in Lesbos) & Mykonos & Syros (in Cyclades Islands).
+Kavala ferries connect Greece with Aegean Islands, Athens, Ikaria, Samos, Lesbos, Cyclades Islands & Dodecanese Islands with crossings available to Agios Efstratios, Limnos, Chios, Fournoi & Mesta (in Aegean Islands), Lavrio & Piraeus (in Athens), Agios Kirikos & Evdilos (in Ikaria), Karlovassi & Vathi (in Samos), Mytilene (in Lesbos), Mykonos, Syros, Naxos & Paros (in Cyclades Islands) & Patmos (in Dodecanese Islands).
 Sailings from Kavala are operated by numerous ferry companies.

 Kavala Port lies on the coast of Northern Greece, and is the main port for the city of Kavala, Greece’s second largest city in the northern region.
 The historic buildings paint Kavala as one of the most picturesque cities in Greece, and when the sea breeze flows through the streets it creates an energy that is unique to the city.
 The port itself prompted the evolution of the city’s progression and became the gateway to ports around the Aegean Sea and the coast of Asia Minor.
 In modern times, the port is primarily used for fishing and public transport, though it is also home to a growing water sports scene.